HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 **Notes**

-  - The update guid used in the URL is obtained from the Get Update List reponse.
-It is the cinx_guid value in the reponse.
+  - The update guid used in the URL is obtained from the Get Update List response.
+It is the cinx_guid value in the response.
   - Catalog Update files of **type=Update** should always be processed in chronological order starting with the earliest date.